open-learning-exchange/open-learning-exchange.github.io/pages/bellapps.md

 ![Become an Administrator](uploads/images/become_admin.png)

 Next, fill out the configurations.
 Your name and code must be the same and should match your Github name.
-Write your name in lowercase letters and code in uppercase letters, and pick Virtual Intern Nation (vi) for nation as in the example below:
+Write your `name` in lowercase and `code` in uppercase, and pick **Virtual Intern Nation (vi)** for nation as in the example below:

 ![Configurations](uploads/images/configuration.png)